 Thyme has been used since before the ancient Egyptians.
 Long praised for its antibacterial properties, it is also a strong anti-fungal.
 Studies from Italy to Michigan have shown how its primary component, thymol, interferes with the formation of candida, is effective in fighting toe and nail fungus, and exhibits a suppressive activity on molds.
 It has been shown to be as effective as some of the over-the-counter medications.

 Clove oil has been dated back to 207 BC, where Chinese historians raved about its many uses.
-Today studies have shown that the eugenol contained inside kills more than 60 types of bacteria, 15 strains of fungi, candida, and other viruses.
+Today, studies have shown that the eugenol contained inside clove oil kills more than 60 types of bacteria, 15 strains of fungi, candida, and other viruses.
 It works by disrupting the biofilms of bacteria and fungi, basically the clusters they form to create a protective shield.

 Tea tree oil can also be used as an anti-fungal treatment.
 Clinical studies have shown results in treating athlete’s foot, nail fungus, and infections.
 Cinnamon oil has shown to completely stop the growth of 35 strains of fungi.
 And lemongrass oil, containing many antimicrobial properties, can also be helpful in treating fungal infections.
 It has the added bonus of numbing irritation too.

 How to Treat Fungal Infections:

 These oils can be used in two ways.
 First is to apply directly to the nails and surrounding areas.
 This lets the medicinal properties absorb right to the place they are most needed.
 If nails are thickened, try to cut and file them down if you can.
 This will help the absorption process.
 Oils can sometimes be irritating to the skin.
 If you notice any adverse reaction, feel free to mix the oils in a carrier oil, such as safflower, almond or even olive oil.